Sodium Polystyrene Sulfonate Oral Powder

-Sodium Polystyrene Sulfonate Suspension, USP is indicated for the treatment of hyperkalemia.
+Sodium polystyrene sulfonate for suspension is indicated for the treatment of hyperkalemia.

-Sodium Polystyrene Sulfonate Suspension, USP is contraindicated in the following conditions: patients with hypokalemia, patients with a history of hypersensitivity to polystyrene sulfonate resins, obstructive bowel disease, oral or rectal administration in neonates (particularly in premature infants), and in any post-operative patient until normal bowel function resumes (see PRECAUTIONS).
+Sodium polystyrene sulfonate is contraindicated in the following conditions: patients with hypokalemia, patients with a history of hypersensitivity to polystyrene sulfonate resins, obstructive bowel disease, neonates with reduced gut motility (postoperatively or drug induced) and oral administration in neonates (see PRECAUTIONS ).

 Alternative Therapy in Severe Hyperkalemia

-Since the effective lowering of serum potassium with sodium polystyrene sulfonate may take hours to days, treatment with this drug alone may be insufficient to rapidly correct severe hyperkalemia associated with states of rapid tissue breakdown (e.g., burns and renal failure) or hyperkalemia so marked as to constitute a medical emergency.
+Since effective lowering of serum potassium with sodium polystyrene sulfonate may take hours to days, treatment with this drug alone may be insufficient to rapidly correct severe hyperkalemia associated with states of rapid tissue breakdown ( e.g., burns and renal failure) or hyperkalemia so marked as to constitute a medical emergency.
 Therefore, other definitive measures, including dialysis, should always be considered and may be imperative.

 Electrocardiographically, severe hypokalemia is often associated with a lengthened Q-T interval, widening, flattening, or inversion of the T wave, and prominent U waves.
 Also, cardiac arrhythmias may occur, such as premature atrial, nodal, and ventricular contractions, and supraventricular and ventricular tachycardias.
 The toxic effects of digitalis are likely to be exaggerated.
 Marked hypokalemia can also be manifested by severe muscle weakness, at times extending into frank paralysis.